 Rickson Gracie has dedicated his life to improving the efficiency of those basics.
-While teaching he demonstrates a deep understanding of the principles and concepts behind the techniques such things as base, leverage, connection, and weight distribution.
-The precise application of these principles are often so slight that they are virtually impossible to see and need to be felt to be appreciated.
-This led Rickson to coin the phrase 'Invisible Jiu-Jitsu' to describe his conceptual approach to the art.
+While teaching he demonstrates a deep understanding of the principles and concepts behind the techniques, such as base, leverage, weight distribution and connection.
+The precise application of these principles can often be so slight that it needs to be felt to be appreciated.
+This fits perfectly with his holistic approach to the art.
+Rickson emphasises the importance of remaining relaxed and calm under pressure.
+In this way, the practitioner can be sensitive to the movements of the opponent, to flow with them rather than resist.
+The goal is not to do Jiu Jitsu but to feel Jiu Jitsu.

 At BJJ Leiden we are dedicated to building a solid foundation for each practitioner based around the fundamental techniques and concepts as taught by Rickson Gracie, upon which the student is free to build a personal game that benefits from and utilizes the techniques and tactics of the arts most modern developments.